 Businesses are open throughout the works, and customers are encouraged to continue visiting as usual.

-Some customer car parking is available on Wairakei Road and on Aorangi Road, south of the intersection – follow the 'customer parking' signs.
+Some customer car parking is available on Aorangi Road, south of the intersection – follow the 'customer parking' signs.
 Footpath detours are also in place to ensure safe pedestrian access to businesses and through the work area.

-Key works for the project (all three stages)
+Key works for all three stages of the project

 Phasing of work